ibnuda/fpmortals/manuscript/complete.md

 The error message is as helpful as always.
 The workaround is to introduce evidence for `H @@ Z` on the lower priority implicit scope, and then just call the code that the compiler should have found in the first place:

-Penyiasatan masalah ini adalah dengan memperkenalkan bukti untuk `H @@ Z` pada cakupan impliist yang lebih rendah dan memanggil kode tersebut, sehingga kompiler dapat menemukannya:
+Penyiasatan masalah ini adalah dengan memperkenalkan bukti untuk `H @@ Z` pada cakupan impliist yang lebih rendah dan memanggil kode tersebut, sehingga kompilator dapat menemukannya:

 {lang="text"}